gauravdhiman/blog.gaurav-dhiman.com/content/post/recipe to build large scale web apps.md

 {{< image classes="fig-100 center clear" src="https://miro.medium.com/max/2396/1*oF6QqYRhWPw9HF20CUqhMw.png" group="group:travel" title="Multiple VMs on same PM.
 (Image credit: www.medium.com)" >}}

 #### Containerized deployment
 VMs were better than PMs but they were still resource intensive for the task of running an app instance.
-Each VM requires space and memory for Guest OS, common utilities in addition to web app and its dependent packages.
+Each VM requires space and memory for Guest OS, common utilities in addition to web app and It's dependent packages.
 Also becuase of this bloatted image of VM, booting VM and making web app available to user takes some time (few minutes at least), so there was always a scope of improvement over VMs.
 As an improvement to VMs, idea of containerization came in.
-[Container](https://www.youtube.com/watch?v=0qotVMX-J5s) is packaging of app along with its dependent packages / libraries, without any overload of guest OS and other low level stack.
+[Container](https://www.youtube.com/watch?v=0qotVMX-J5s) is packaging of app along with It's dependent packages / libraries, without any overload of guest OS and other low level stack.
 You can think of container as a light-weight VM, that boots fast and make the app instance available in few seconds than minutes as in case of VMs.
 Below diagram shows the multiple containers hosted on single physical machine.
 [Docker](https://docs.docker.com/get-started/overview/) is one of the most popiular containerization software that manages the life-cycle of a container.

 {{< image classes="fig-100 center clear" src="https://www.docker.com/sites/default/files/d8/styles/large/public/2018-11/container-what-is-container.png?itok=vle7kjDj" group="group:travel" title="Containers.
 (Image credit: www.docker.com)" >}}